 Stage 1: Initiation

+The cardholder has chosen to raise a chargeback to claim the chargeback amount back.
 The Chargeback amount is deducted from your Account.
 You can accept the Chargeback or submit evidence to dispute the chargeback.
 If you accept it or miss the deadline, the case ends here and the chargeback is lost.
 The money is returned to the cardholder.

 Stage 2: Disputed